BitGo: Early growth and development (2014–2017)

+Valor Equity Partners led BitGo's $42.5 million Series B funding round in December 2017.
+As part of that deal, Antonio Gracias joined BitGo's board of directors.
+David Sacks also participated in the Series B. He invested both personally and through his venture capital firm, Craft Ventures.

+Security and custody expansion (2016–2018)

 In September 2018, BitGo was approved by the South Dakota Division of Banking to act as a qualified custodian for digital assets and created BitGo Trust Company.

 In October 2018, the company raised US$15 million in venture capital funding from Goldman Sachs and Mike Novogratz's Galaxy Digital.

-In December 2020, the Office of Foreign Assets Control announced that BitGo has paid $98,830 to settle apparent violations of multiple sanctions programs.
+Regulatory milestones and acquisitions (2020–)

 In March 2021, BitGo Receives NY Trust Charter from the New York State Department of Financial Services.

 In May 2021, Galaxy Digital announced its acquisition of BitGo for $1.2 billion in a cash and stock deal, marking the first $1 billion deal in the cryptocurrency industry.
 In August 2022, Galaxy's Board of Directors terminated the deal following BitGo's inability to provide certain financial statements needed by Galaxy for its SEC filing.
 BitGo claimed that it had provided its audited financials and honored its obligations, and that it would take legal action against Galaxy and seek a $100 million termination fee.

 In a Delaware Chancery Court complaint dated Sept.
 15, 2022, BitGo asserted that while it had filed the required financial reports, Galaxy twice used last-minute criticisms of the accounting methods employed to first delay and then scuttle the acquisition.
 The suit sought at least $100 million under a termination agreement that was part of the takeover accord between the companies.
 Galaxy told Forbes that it “completely” disagreed with the allegations.
+In June 2023, the Delaware Chancery Court dismissed BitGo’s suit, saying Galaxy had a “valid basis” to terminate the deal.
+BitGo said it would appeal the ruling.

+In June 2023, BitGo announced that it had signed a letter of intent to acquire Prime Core Technologies, the Nevada-based parent company of digital asset custodian Prime Trust.
+Terms of the deal weren’t disclosed.
+BitGo terminated the acquisition two weeks later, with CEO Belshe saying Prime Trust was “not realistic about the state of their business two weeks ago.”

+On August 16, 2023, BitGo raised $100 million in Series C funding at a $1.75 billion valuation.
+Without naming names, BitGo said the funding participants were “new, outside strategic investors.”

+In May 2025, BitGo launched its Crypto-as-a-Service (CaaS) platform, enabling banks and fintechs to embed digital-asset trading, wallets, and staking directly into their offerings using modular APIs and institutional-grade wallet infrastructure.